Lisa Franchetti: Navy career

 On 6 May 2020, Franchetti was nominated as deputy chief of naval operations for Warfighting development (OPNAV N7), while keeping her other roles.

 In April 2022, Franchetti was nominated for promotion to admiral and appointment as Vice Chief of Naval Operations.
 The Senate confirmed her promotion in May 2022.
 She assumed the position on 2 September 2022.

 On 21 July 2023, President Biden nominated her to replace Michael M. Gilday as chief of naval operations (CNO).
 On August 14, 2023, upon Gilday's retirement, Franchetti became acting CNO.
 Franchetti was confirmed by the Senate to become the CNO on 2 November 2023, and was sworn in on the same day, becoming the first female CNO and, due to having that position, the first woman on the Joint Chiefs of Staff.

-In February 2025, Franchetti faced an uncertain future as reports circulated that she would be removed from her position as the 33rd Chief of Naval Operations by Secretary of Defense Pete Hegseth.
-On 21 February 2025, she was officially relieved of her position by Hegseth, and retired from the Navy in April 2025 after over 40 years of service.
+On 21 February 2025, Franchetti was fired from her position by Pete Hegseth, the secretary of defense, without explanation.
+Franchetti retired from the Navy in April 2025 after over 40 years of service.